 These are the types of questions deliberate and focused research have been working to address for the past several decades.
 As a result, we have seen modifications to the age old hard fast 8 hour rule in certain situations.
 The factors we are considering now include the types of liquids or foods you might eat and how quickly they are cleared through the digestive tract, your health history, the planned procedure and the type of anesthesia planned for your procedure.
 As a result of continued research, you might be surprised to hear something other than a hard fast 8 hour NPO instruction before an upcoming surgery.
 No matter what NPO instruction you are given before any upcoming surgery, it is vitally important that you follow those instructions and report any morning "oops" moments to your care team for your own safety.

 At CSA Surgical Center, our anesthesia team, surgeons and nurses have worked closely and deliberately to establish NPO guidelines in accordance with the latest recommendations from the American Society of Anesthesiologists supported by research that first and foremost ensure your safety while you are in our care.
-We are proud of our relationship with Mid-America Anesthesia and their exceptional providers, who are continually improving their evidenced based anesthesia practice and have been delivering top notch patient care in this community for many years!
+We are proud of our relationship with University of Missouri Department of Anesthesiology and their exceptional providers, who are continually improving their evidenced based anesthesia practice and have been delivering top notch patient care in this community for many years!

 We hope the knowledge you now have about why we are so intent on making sure you follow our NPO guidelines coupled with our earnest understanding of how difficult it is to hear those fateful words "nothing to eat or drink after…" , makes this unavoidable surgical pain a little easier to swallow.
 No pun intended!